When do I need to use the Provider Data Model?

 What are the future plans for the Provider Data Model?

 We do have a future project planned to build support for leveraging ADT or SIU HL7v2 interfaces to maintain a synchronized provider database, which would allow applications to use the Provider model at sites that don’t have available APIs or MFN interfaces.
-After pulling provider objects from the ADT or SIU messages, Redox would maintain them in our Data Chateau infrastructure.
-Applications could then call a queryable endpoint to receive up-to-date provider details.
+After pulling provider objects from the ADT or SIU messages, Redox would maintain them and provide access to our customers via a queryable endpoint to receive up-to-date provider details.